x64k/amitk/README.md

   it via padding, but the GTK3 theme engine is stubborn.
 I'm working on it.

-- Scrollbar glitech is Emacs.
+- Scrollbar glitches in Emacs.
 Since they only happen in Emacs, I will guess this is yet another high quality release from GTK3 being high quality.